garelp/deploy-owcloud/README.md

 - Execute the script create-owncloud-vm.sh to create the VM and associated volume
 - Adjust the public ip address in the host file
 - Run the ansible playbook in order to set up the application within the VM.
-- ansible-playbook -i host -u statck -s install_owncloud.yml
+- ansible-playbook -i hosts -u statck -s install_owncloud.yml